gommzystudio/lymmzy_wiki/wiki/Home.md

 ## Getting started
-You can enter Lymmzy.com with Minecraft Java 1.17.
+You can enter Lymmzy.com with Minecraft Java.
 To be able to play you need an original Minecraft Java Account from [Minecraft.net](https://minecraft.net).

 ## First time join